Hurtak/xolang/README.md

 - almost python netebook style programming?
 - TODO: how to run recorded stuff
 - TODO: what if something from before the record changes?
+- The other thing is that `await` should have been inverted.
+You should mark function calls you don't want to wait for, not the other way around.
+Waiting should be the default for a function call

 ## Random notes